tabarra/txAdmin/README.md

 TODO Ideas...
 - [x] We have data, we should plot it into a graph...
-- [ ] Get JSONC compatibility.
-Inline documentation for the configs would be great.
 - [ ] ~~Multiple server support?
 Technically easy, but would require massive rework of the interface.~~ (This will be solved by linking multiple txAdmin instances via an master control extension)
 - [ ] FXServer artifact/build auto updater???
 - [x] Automagically send messages in discord when starting/stopping/restarting the server